 NatWest returns to profit after heavy Covid hits

-The bank said it will pay £1.3bn back to shareholders through a 7.5p-per-share dividend.
+The bank said it will pay £1.3 billion back to shareholders, including the Government.

 NatWest swung to a huge profit in the past year as the Government-backed bank released more money it held to one side during the Covid-19 pandemic.